adey/bangali/README.md

 - <h5>Mode and Other Settings</h5><p>Miscellaneous settings that don't fit any where else, like in which modes should all automation be disabled or what icon to use for the room in the rooms manager and a few other settings.</p>
 - <h5>View All Settings</h5>What the name says.<p></p>

-This is only a part of what's possible through this app.
-Please take a look at all settings for a room in the app to get a sense of what else is possible.
+This only describes a part of what's possible through this app.
+For more details please see each group of settings for a room in the app.

 <h5>When creating a room first give the room a name and save the room then go back in to the room to add various settings to the room.
 This is because the app uses app state to manage the rules and in ST the app state is not consistent till the app has been saved once.</h5>